Skip to main content

 What is Hydrodipping?

 Hydrodipping involves transferring a printed design from a film to a 3D object using water immersion.
-The film itself does not adhere to the object or melt—it serves as a temporary carrier for the image.
-Once the film is activated, the ink softens and coalesces, allowing it to transfer to the object's surface.
-The film is then rinsed away, leaving only the image behind.
-This technique is commonly used for decorating automotive parts, helmets, home decor items, and other substrates with compound curves or three dimensional aspects that other techniques cannot image easily.
+The film itself does not adhere to the object or melt.
+The film serves as a temporary carrier for the image.
+Once activated, the printed image becomes ready to transfer to the prepared surface.
+The water-soluble carrier film is then rinsed away, leaving the printed design behind.
+This technique is commonly used for decorating automotive parts, helmets, home decor items, and other substrates with complex curves and three-dimensional surfaces.

 Materials Needed for Hydrodipping